 Prerequisites: BIOC 5753 or equivalent or permission of instructor.
 Description: Techniques for effective communication of scientific reasoning, logic, and critical thinking.
 Explanation of rationale, hypotheses, and experimental design.
 Public presentations as logical arguments.
 The course focuses on biomolecular systems.

 BIOC 5113 Molecular Biology

-Prerequisites: BIOC 3653 or BIOC 3713 and BIOL 3023 or ANSI 3423 or
+Prerequisites: BIOC 3653 or BIOC 3713 and BIOL 3023 or ANSI 3423 or degree credit with BIOC 4113.

 PLNT 3554.